 And, if there is not an external device connected.
 Then maybe, recently, you have added any hardware in Computer.
 If you have done that, then you need to remove that hardware component.
 And, if not then simply move to the next solution.

 As I have mentioned before, “system thread exception not handled” error occurs, when updates get corrupted.
-In Windows 10, installation process of update start automatically.
-And, there isn’t any option to stop auto updates by Microsoft.
-You need to tweak few Windows settings, to stop these auto updates.
+In Windows 10, the installation process of the update starts automatically.
+And, there isn’t any option to stop auto-updates by Microsoft.
+You need to tweak a few Windows settings, to stop these auto-updates.
 Although, you can schedule some Windows updates.
 But, If the update is important then you can’t schedule it.

 So, if Windows has installed any updates recently, then you should uninstall that update.
 And, if you’re stuck in the boot loop, then the safe mode is the only way to do that.

 How to boot Windows 10 in Safe Mode?.

 Safe mode is also known as the diagnostic mode.
 It only allows Windows to run essential programs and services.
 Safe mode doesn’t load most of the driver, that’s why when you run your computer in safe mode.
 Not an error occurs, and this indicates that the problem is with the driver.